Capricorn Constellation Facts

 History: Capricornus is one of the oldest associations, since Middle Bronze Age.
 The Babylonians named it Suhur.mas “the goat fish”.
 Greek mythology depicts it as Amalthea, the goat that suckled the infant Zeus.
 The goat’s horn turns into cornucopia, the horn of plenty.

-Stars: Despite being such a faint constellation, Capricorn has a few notable stars.
-Amongst the there is alpha star, Deneb Algedi, Denebola, Nashira and Giedi.
+Stars: Despite being such a faint constellation, Capricorn has a few notable stars: for example, alpha star, Deneb Algedi, Denebola, Nashira and Giedi.

 Galaxies: Capricornus has several galaxies and star clusters, including Messier 30 and a spiral galaxy group.